WilliamPsc/FISSA/README.md

 ---
 ### Description
 FISSA is a tool designed for generating fault injection campaigns in micro-architectures, essential for assessing the security of designs against physical attacks.
 By deliberately introducing hardware errors into the micro-architecture of processors, FISSA allows users to test their robustness against potential hardware failures.
-This open-source tool integrates with existing simulation environments like Questasim, Vivado, and Verilator, streamlining the process of generating fault injection scenarios.
+This open-source tool integrates with existing simulation environment like Questasim, streamlining the process of generating fault injection scenarios.

-With FISSA, generating fault injection campaigns becomes more accessible, empowering users to assess the security and reliability of their designs efficiently to enable the *Security By Design*.
+With FISSA, generating fault injection campaigns becomes more accessible, empowering users to assess the security and reliability of their designs efficiently to enable *Security By Design*.

 ---
 ### Installation